go-goe/goe/README.md

 ### Functions
 For functions goe uses a sub-package function, on function package you have all the goe available functions.

-On select fields, goe uses query sub-package for declaring a function result field on struct.
 ```go
 for row, err := range goe.Select[struct {
 					UpperName string